nandabritto/PP5/TESTING.md

 + On this project, the Incremental Testing method was used.

  Integrated units were checked after the developer finished writing code for every new feature.
-This approach was used to find defects early and because it was easy to find the cause of the defect thanks to a step-by-step examination.
+This approach was used to find defects early because it was easy to find the cause of the defect thanks to a step-by-step examination.

 + The integration tests were divided by features/pages and its described below: